 Ph.D., *1959 in Hamburg, is a researcher at the Institute for Peace Work and Nonviolent Conflict Transformation which she co-founded, Executive Secretary of the Federation for Social Defence (www.soziale-verteidigung.de), editor of the magazine “Peace Forum” , and, since 2014, Chair of War Resisters’ International.
 Christine holds a Masters in Social Anthropology from the University of Cologne and a PhD from the University of Coventry, and has published on conflict transformation, nonviolence, unarmed civilian peacekeeping, civilian-based defence and conflicts in various regions – the Balkans, Middle East, Eastern Europe and South East Asia.
 She resides in Hamburg, Germany.
 Email: [email protected].

-Seppälä is one of the co-founders of the research collective Bordering Actors (2014).
-She has held visiting scholar positions at Nepal Institute of Peace (Nepal), Calcutta Research Group (India) and Refugee and Migratory Movements Research Unit at the University of Dhaka (Bangladesh).
-She is interested in resistance, social movements, development, displacement, decolonial theory, feminist theory and politics of knowledge.
-She has worked with anti-war and peace movements in Europe, anti-land grabbing and anti-eviction movements in India and slum activist and women’s rights movements in Nepal and Bangladesh.
-Her current work focuses on feminization of resistance, decolonial feminist solidarity and collective co-construction of knowledge.
+She has held visiting scholar positions at Nepal Institute of Peace (Nepal, 2012, 2014, 2020), Calcutta Research Group (India, 2011–2012), Refugee and Migratory Movements Research Unit at the University of Dhaka (Bangladesh, 2015), and University of Newcastle (Australia, 2019).
+She is interested in activism, resistance, social movements, development, displacement, post/decolonial studies, feminist theory, ethnography, and engaged scholarship.
+She has engaged with anti-eviction movements in India, slum activist and women’s rights movements in Nepal and Bangladesh, anti-war and peace activists in Europe, and asylum-seekers and anti-deportation activists in Finland.
+In her recent work, she has focused on feminization of resistance, decolonial feminist solidarity, and arts-based research methods.